XaviCanoFerrer/EMG32/README.md

 LiPo battery power management system (It can be charged from the USB port)

+The basic code has two modes, 2ch and 1 ch modes which can be selected pressing the SW1 pushbutton.

+SW2 to reset the board.

 The sampling frequency using 3.3 KSPS setting on the ADC sampling rate and 3.4 MHz I2C clock the Fs are 1.4 kHz (1ch) 714 Hz (2ch).